fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 - [Grid Search for Binary Classification](https://github.com/fairlearn/fairlearn/blob/master/notebooks/Grid%20Search%20for%20Binary%20Classification.ipynb) - the purpose is mostly to show Grid Search's functionality; perhaps it may need to be trimmed down to the essentials about Grid Search
 - [Grid Search with Census Data](https://github.com/fairlearn/fairlearn/blob/master/notebooks/Grid%20Search%20with%20Census%20Data.ipynb) - similar to the previous notebook it covers Grid Search; we could leverage some of this for a user guide for Grid Search, or alternatively for the dashboard visualizations

-### Case studies
+### Example Notebooks

-The purpose of fairness case studies is to walk through an application of Fairlearn in detail.
+The purpose of the example notebooks is to walk through an application of Fairlearn in detail.
 Any application of a fairness toolkit needs to be done with great care while taking into account an entire range of concerns due to the sociotechnical nature of fairness.
-The showcased case studies will provide the space to cover scenarios in depth.
+The showcased notebooks will provide the space to cover scenarios in depth.
 The focus is not only on showing example usage of the Fairlearn toolkit, but on how to approach fairness in ML in general.
-We may want to add scenario even if it contains only few of Fairlearn's capabilities, but it otherwise demonstrates a great example of how to build AI responsibly.
+We may want to add a scenario even if it contains only few of Fairlearn's capabilities, but it otherwise demonstrates a great example of how to build AI responsibly.

 All the case studies should be downloadable as Jupyter notebooks and/or Python source code, and be launchable in [Binder](https://mybinder.org/) and perhaps other platforms.